 - Caregivers hired are improperly screened; background checks are not run

 - Caregivers are inadequately trained

 If you suspect that a loved one is being sexually abused, they need your love, understanding, and compassion now more than ever.
-The attorneys with Jurewitz Law Group are ready to listen to your case and help you seek the justice you and your family deserve.
+The attorneys with Jurewitz Law Group Injury & Accident Lawyers are ready to listen to your case and help you seek the justice you and your family deserve.

 How Can a Lawyer Help Victims of Sexual Abuse?

-Sexual abuse is a dangerous matter, one that the legal team at Jurewitz Law Group takes very seriously.
-Our team of San Diego nursing home abuse attorneys has the knowledge and compassion that is necessary to handle these types of cases with dignity and respect.
+Sexual abuse is a dangerous matter, one that the legal team at Jurewitz Law Group Injury & Accident Lawyers takes very seriously.
+Our team of San Diego elder abuse attorneys has the knowledge and compassion that is necessary to handle these types of cases with dignity and respect.
 Coming forward with claims of sexual abuse can be difficult, and we understand that for victims, the process can be painful.
 It may seem like they are reliving the experience all over again.

-At Jurewitz Law Group, we treat you and your family with the care you need while aggressively pursuing the abuser and/or the negligent nursing home.
+At Jurewitz Law Group Injury & Accident Lawyers, we treat you and your family with the care you need while aggressively pursuing the abuser and/or the negligent nursing home.
 You and your loved ones deserve justice and compensation for everything that you have been through.
 We want to secure that justice and compensation for you so you can begin to feel safe and secure once more.

-If you or a loved one has been the victim of sexual abuse while in the care of a nursing home facility, please come forward.
+If you or a loved one has been the victim of physical, emotional, or sexual abuse, or if your loved one suffered a covid-related illness or death as a result of negligence while in the care of a nursing home facility, please come forward.
 You have legal rights.
 The parties responsible for your abuse deserve to be held accountable for their actions, and you deserve justice.
 We are committed to seeing you and your family through this difficult time.
-Contact Jurewitz Law Group at (888) 233-5020 for a free case review today.
+Contact Jurewitz Law Group Injury & Accident Lawyers at (888) 233-5020 for a free case review today.